To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Research has shown that there is only a 50 percent chance our intentions to change will actually lead to change.
-Even if we get started toward making change, often what happens is our efforts get de-railed even by something as simple as a meeting running late.
-That’s why we need to create “If That, What Then” plans.“When we anticipate and plan for barriers, it can help us overcome obstacles when they arise – and they will arise,” Mirgain advises.
+Even if we get started toward making change, often what happens is our efforts get derailed even by something as simple as a meeting running late.
+That’s why we need to create “If that, what then” plans.

 Planning for the if/then situations help us increase our chances for success because we can think about opportunities we might have otherwise overlooked.
 For example, if exercise plans over the lunch hour get disrupted because a meeting runs late, then make a plan to take the dog on an extra-long walk after dinner.

-Mirgain suggests changing routines or even the surrounding environment to help make it more difficult to follow unhealthy habits, or to reinforce new healthier habits.
+Mirgain suggests changing routines or the surrounding environment to help make it more difficult to follow unhealthy habits or to reinforce new healthier habits.
 A few suggestions include:

-B. Piggy-backing: Try adding a new habit to an existing one, such as flossing after brushing teeth.
+Piggy-backing: Try adding a new habit to an existing one, such as flossing after brushing your teeth.

-C. Social accountability: Tell people who will be supportive of the changes you’re trying to make.
-Having cheerleaders can not only help keep you motivated, but it also creates a sense of pressure – you know they’re going to ask how things are going, so you may feel compelled to keep going even when you want to give in.
-Also, when you verve off track, these supports can help you quickly course correct to keep motivated in working towards your goal.
+Social accountability: Tell people who will be supportive of the changes you’re trying to make.
+Having cheerleaders can not only help keep you motivated, but it also creates a sense of pressure and accountability – you know they’re going to ask how things are going, so that could help you feel compelled to keep going even if you want to give in.
+Also, when you swerve off track, these supporters can help you quickly correct course and stay motivated in working towards your goal.